ErpNetDocs/tech/advanced/user-business-rules/examples/set-deliveryterms.md

 |DeliveredAtTerminal|9|DeliveredAtTerminal value.
 Stored as 'DAT'.
 |DeliveredDutyPaid|10|DeliveredDutyPaid value.
 Stored as 'DDP'.

-If there is a need to set a value in the purchase invoice in the DeliveryTerms field, the action of the user business rule must set a casted value from a calculated attribute in the DeliveryTermsCode attribute.
-The calculated attribute must cast an integer to type <br>
+If you need to set a value in the _DeliveryTerms_ field of a purchase invoice, the action of the **[user business rule](https://docs.erp.net/tech/advanced/user-business-rules/index.html)** must set a casted value from a **[calculated attribute](https://docs.erp.net/tech/advanced/calculated-attributes/index.html)** in the *DeliveryTermsCode* attribute.
+The calculated attribute must cast an integer to type **Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms**.

+**Example:**

-'Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms'.
-For example - if the user wants to set SeliveryTermsCode on 'FOB' automatically, the user business rule must contain an action:
+To set _DeliveryTermsCode_ on 'FOB' automatically, the user business rule must contain an action:

-1 SETVALUE ATTRIB:DeliveryTermsCode ATTRIB:#CA
+`1 SETVALUE ATTRIB:DeliveryTermsCode ATTRIB:#CA`

-And the #CA should have an integer value, casted to 'Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms', for example:
+And the #CA should have an integer value casted to **Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms**:

-10 CAST CONST:3 CONST:Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms
+`10 CAST CONST:3 CONST:Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms`

-Having this business rule set up, when the event happens, it would set the delivery terms of the purchase invoice to 'FOB'.
+Having this rule set up, when an event happens, it would set the delivery terms of the purchase invoice to 'FOB'.